Swiss made: Watches

-If a watch movement is intended for export and will not be cased-up in Switzerland, but it otherwise meets the criteria to be considered a Swiss movement, the watch may say "Swiss Movement" but it may not say Swiss made nor “Swiss Movt” on the watch case or dial.
+If a watch movement is intended for export and will not be cased-up in Switzerland, but it otherwise meets the criteria to be considered a Swiss movement, the watch may say "Swiss Movement" but it may not say Swiss made nor "Swiss Movt" on the watch case or dial.

 A watch that says "Swiss Quartz" is supposed to be manufactured in Switzerland according to the legal criteria above-stated.
 However, it is often improperly used by foreign manufacturers to merely indicate that the quartz movement is of Swiss origin.

 Use of the Swiss made label for watches is covered by an ordinance of the Federal Council dated 29 December 1971.
 The Swiss standard is often pejoratively referred to as the 60% Rule.
 However, it has its basis in real life economics.
 Again, the law merely sets forth a minimum standard.
 The Swiss Made Ordinance has, for a number of years, been subject to many criticisms, particularly inside the industry, because it is considered too lax, but also in legal circles, where the view is that it no longer fully meets the legal mandate specified in the companion law on trademarks.

 The first Ordinance on the Use of «Switzerland» or «Swiss» for Watches published in 1971 mainly defined the Swiss movement and did not give specific criteria for the watch as a whole.
 However, it had already a criterion of value-added for the movement.

 A watch is considered to be Swiss if its movement:

 a. Α been assembled in Switzerland and;

 b.
 Has been started, adjusted and checked by the manufacturer in Switzerland, and;

 c.
 Is of Swiss manufacture for at least 50 per cent of the value of all constituent parts, but without the cost of assembly and;

 d.
 Is subject to legal technical inspection in Switzerland according to the system in force.

 The Swiss Federal Council modified the ordinance regulating the use of the "Swiss" name for watches in May 1995.
 This revision was explained in a press release entitled On foreign parts for watches.
 This was said to bring the requirements of Swiss watchmaking industry a rubric like those of the European Union.
 In essence, the revision made it possible to affix indications of "Swiss made" on foreign watchcases and dials intended to equip Swiss watches.
 A watch is considered Swiss whose movement is Swiss, whose movement is encased in Switzerland and whose final control by the manufacturer takes place in Switzerland.
-Conversely, the Swiss manufacturers of parts destined for foreign watches from then on were authorized to visibly indicate that their products come from Switzerland.
+Conversely, the Swiss manufacturers of parts destined for foreign watches from then on were authorised to visibly indicate that their products come from Switzerland.
 These innovations were intended to improve the transparency as regards the source of products.
-Consumers were expected to clearly recognize from what countries the various constituent parts of the watches came.
+Consumers were expected to clearly recognise from what countries the various constituent parts of the watches came.
 However, the revisions were not intended to reduce the protection the name "Swiss made".
 Indeed, the high requirements which are imposed with a Swiss watch were said to remain unchanged.